fr0st-iwnl/win-configs/README.md

 ## 📦 Installation

 ### 1. Download the repository
-- Clone this repository or download the ZIP.
+- Clone this repository or download the ZIP. **If you downloaded the ZIP, make sure to extract it before running the script.**
 ```
 git clone https://github.com/fr0st-iwnl/WinConfigs.git
 ```